 6. Nobody Is Perfect, So Expect the Occasional Hiccup

 There will be times when it doesn’t work.
 That’s when you’ll want to fine-tune your systems and implement new solutions to meet the unique needs of your job and work from home area.

 In your quest to excel at your work from home job, you may run into some failures.
 No need to let this get you down.
 The occasional mistake is a part of the process and can be a learning opportunity that leads to success in the future.

 7. Understand the Work From Home Differences Between Gen Z, Millenials, Gen X, and Baby Boomers

-However, while there is an increased likelihood of the generation to apply for remote Jobs, there also have been mixed views in terms of managing work-life balance.
+However, while there is an increased likelihood of the generation applying for remote Jobs, there also have been mixed views regarding managing a balanced work life.

-If you’d like to drill down more deeply into ways to have greater success in a work from home situation, these 3 articles each may prove very useful:
+If you’d like to drill down more deeply into ways to have greater success working from home, these three articles each may prove particularly useful: